 View on Osprey View on REI

-#2 Hakata Ward – Where to stay in Fukuoka on a budget
+2. Hakata Ward – Best Place to Stay in Fukuoka on a Budget

 Hakata-Ku is the ward that makes up the city centre of Fukuoka.
-It is where you’ll find the vast majority of Fukuoka’s top cultural, religious and historical sites and is home to vibrant neighborhoods like Tenjin and Nakasu.
+It’s where you’ll find the vast majority of Fukuoka’s top cultural, religious and historical sites and is home to vibrant neighbourhoods like Tenjin and Nakasu.
+Getting in and out of Fukuoka from here is easy via Hakata Station, Fukuoka’s major transportation hub.

 Hakata Ward, Fukuoka